 But that’s next year.. let’s get back to this year.
 All along I had tried to predict when the fastest 105 mile riders might catch us on our 75 mile route.
 I figured it would be somewhere around 5 hours and nearing the top of the Waterrock climb.
 Sure enough, just a few hundred yards from the top I heard a voice behind..
 “Hey Kevin!” and it was my friend Nick, who was a bit surprised and elated to find himself alone at the front of the “race”.
 We chatted just briefly, and he then disappeared up the road, climbing with seeming effortlessness.

 Since Tom had never been up to Waterrock Knob before we decided to take a few moments and add in the quarter mile climb (sorry Tom, I know I said a tenth of a mile!) up to the overlook.
 The view up there is stellar, looking in both directions off the ridge.
-The smokey mountains were their trademark smokey, but beautiful nonetheless.
+The Smoky mountains were their trademark smoky, but beautiful nonetheless.

 At that point, the climbing is done.
 The only thing remaining is a 15 mile descent down the Parkway to Soco Gap continuing a steep descent down 19 and then a gradual downhill run thru Maggie Valley until reaching the finish line back at Lake Junaluska.